-EARNING A HIGH SCHOOL DIPLOMA (Classes of 2021 and Beyond)
+EARNING A HIGH SCHOOL DIPLOMA

 We believe our students will rise to the high expectations set by the rigors of Ohio's Learning Standards for English Language Arts, mathematics, science and social studies.
 We also believe that receiving a diploma signifies that students have mastered high school level work and are well prepared to enter post-secondary institutes, the military or the workforce.